 For the safety of Florida Southern students, there is 24-hour campus security.
-Other student services include short-term, small emergency loans (up to \$50, approved by the Dean of Student Development), the availability of a notary public (Business Office and Student Life Office), and photocopiers for personal use in Roux Library and Ordway (less than 30 copies at a time) or through the print shop (over 30 copies).
-Charges apply for photocopy services.
-Students may fax from the Office of Student Life, Life and Culture Center, Counseling Center, and Health Center.
+Other student services include the availability of a notary public (Business Office and Student Life Office), and photocopiers for personal use in Roux Library and Ordway (less than 30 copies at a time).
+Students may fax from the Office of Student Life, Life and Cultural Center, Counseling Center, and Health Center.